mmontone/erudite/README.md

 ## Features

-* No tangling phase in which code is extracted from documentation.
+* Interactive development.
+No tangling phase in which code is extracted from documentation.
 Documentation is written in Common Lisp comments.
 This allows for incremental development: you can load your code, work from SLIME, etc, directly, as in any other Lisp project.

 * Multiple syntaxes.
 Multiple type of literate syntax are supported.
 It is possible to choose from the default Erudite syntax, or use plain Latex or Sphinx syntax, and potentially others.